vitaly-t/pg-promise-demo/README.md

 Then you can start it with `node index.js`, and fire away URL commands in a browser, as per the web API implemented within [index.js](https://github.com/vitaly-t/pg-promise-demo/blob/master/index.js)

-The application implements two tables: Users->Products as 1->&infin;.
+The application implements two tables: Users->Products as one-to-many.

 [pg-promise]:https://github.com/vitaly-t/pg-promise
 [pg-monitor]:https://github.com/vitaly-t/pg-monitor